azukauteh/monty/README.md

 ```
 # 0x19.
 C - Stacks, Queues - LIFO, FIFO

-This repository contains solutions for the project "0x19.
-C - Stacks, Queues - LIFO, FIFO" as part of the low-level programming curriculum at [Holberton School](https://www.holbertonschool.com/).
-The project focuses on implementing and understanding the concepts of stacks and queues, and their respective behaviors: LIFO (Last-In-First-Out) and FIFO (First-In-First-Out).
+This directory contains solutions for the project "0x19.
+C - Stacks, Queues - LIFO, FIFO" as part of the low-level programming curriculum for Alx Sofware Engineering.
+This project focuses on implementing and understanding the concepts of stacks and queues, and their respective behaviors: LIFO (Last-In-First-Out) and FIFO (First-In-First-Out).

 ## Learning Objectives